Skip to content

 Buyer Persona

 Buyer Persona is a detailed profile of a specific stakeholder type in your target buying committee, including their role, success metrics, and decision criteria.
-Can each persona repeat the top 3 proof points without changing the claim?
+A useful test: can each persona repeat your top three proof points without drifting off-message?

 Related terms: